thomasb907/three_vite_xr/README.md

 # Credits

+- XR enhanced version of the original ```three_vite``` template : https://github.com/fdoganis/three_vite (MIT License)

-- Template code inspired by https://threejs.org/examples/webxr_ar_cones.html
+- THREE.js WebXR code inspired by https://threejs.org/examples/webxr_ar_cones.html (MIT License)

+- Test model (red cube) from https://github.com/cx20/gltf-test/tree/master/sampleModels/Box (CC BY License)

-- Some very interesting features (emulator, github pages deployment) have been borrowed from https://github.com/meta-quest/webxr-first-steps
+- Some very interesting features (emulator, github pages deployment) have been borrowed from https://github.com/meta-quest/webxr-first-steps  (MIT License)

   - Make sure to check this excellent tutorial out!
 Even if it is mostly focused on VR, it is a great introduction on how to combine WebXR with THREE.js.
   - See [Deployment Instructions](https://github.com/meta-quest/webxr-first-steps?tab=readme-ov-file#build-and-deploy)